An Untamed State: Themes

 Commentary on An Untamed State frequently cites the novel's emphasis on fairy tale.
 Reviewing the novel for the Los Angeles Times, Chris Daley suggests the fairy tale theme serves to translate unspeakable trauma: "Written from Mireille's perspective, 'An Untamed State' is an account of what is normally unaccountable: a level of trauma that, even if it is survived, is often too painful to relate.
 From the first sentence, we know Mireille has found a way to craft her story to make it bearable.
 She frames it as a fairy tale: 'Once upon a time, in a far-off land, I was kidnapped'".
 In the New York Times, Holly Bass said in contrast to contemporary, happy-ending-focused fairy tales, Gay's interpretation of the genre recalled "the real horrors of the original Brothers Grimm stories and their ilk ... that a passing stranger raped Sleeping Beauty as she lay unconscious, or that Snow White's jealous stepmother not only called for her death but wanted to eat her liver and lungs.
 Roxane Gay's striking debut novel, 'An Untamed State,' is a fairy tale in this vein, its complex and fragile moral arrived at through great pain and high cost."

 Reception

 Reviews

-An Untamed State received positive reviews upon publication.
-Nolan Feeney writing for Time called it a "riveting debut" that "captivates from its opening sentence and doesn't let go."
 The Los Angeles Times called it "suspenseful, immediate and realistic."
 The A.V.
 Club awarded it an A letter grade and praised it as "a gripping psychological portrait of how trauma remakes the body to respond only to itself."